kama-pa-go/KG_portfolio/C/Rubiks-Cube/README.md

 **author's rights:**

 This program was built as an academic project.
-My professors write some of the tests inside the testy directory, and I can't take credit for that.
+My professors write some of the tests inside the testy directory, so I don't take credit for all of them.
 Similarly, the testuj.sh script is an adaptation of Tomasz Waleń's program, which was shared with us during classes.